BenJ-cell/Ensemble_Learning_on_Loan_Data/README.md

 It is a classification problem where i used Ensemble Modelling combining predictions from: ExtraTrees, RandomForest, LightGBM, GradientBoosting and CatBoost Classifiers.
 The stacked model performed better than any other model on each of our 5-fold cross validation obtaining a mean accuracy of 95% as shown below.

+As those models all include feature importances easily I also ranked them by order of importance to get an idea of our most important predictive features of our models.

 Accuracies: